dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/051_Polynomials.md

 ## Big O Estimates

-## Tie's Extra Questions: Fall 2011 #complex/exercise/work
+## Tie's Extra Questions: Fall 2011 (Polynomial upper bound) #complex/exercise/completed

 :::{.problem title="?"}
 Let $f(z)$ be entire and assume that $f(z) \leq M |z|^2$ outside some disk for some constant $M$.
 Show that $f(z)$ is a polynomial in $z$ of degree $\leq 2$.
 :::

 :::{.solution}
 Take a Laurent expansion at zero: